Duke-MatSci/nanomine/README.md

   python manage.py load -i /apps/nanomine/setl/xml_ingest.setl.ttl -f turtle
   ```

-  - The load process can be monitored with 'sudo tail -f /var/log/celery/w1.log', but note that loading will not occur until upload via XMLCONV GUI
+  - The load process can be monitored with 'sudo tail -f /var/log/celery/w1.log', but note that loading will usually not occur until upload via XMLCONV GUI

 ### Use the server...
 - go to http://YOURVMADDRESS/nm to access NanoMine